cwise24/snopsy/docs/module1/7_Repository.rst

   git config --global user.name "username" git config --list

+.. info:: Git config options set the email and username and is used when making commits, you can also see what url you are using

 This marks all files ``.`` in the working directory to be added to staging